carj/pyPreservica/docs/intro.rst

     >>> asset.entity_type
     <EntityType.ASSET: 'IO'>

+If your credentials are valid, pyPreservica returns a client object which is the connetection to the server.
+Printing the client returns information about the connection such as the server and the user name etc. This can be useful to check that you are connected to the correct system.

 All entities have a parent reference attribute, for Assets this always points to the parent Folder.
 For Content Objects the parent points to the Asset and for Folders it points to the parent Folder if it exists.
 Folders at the root level of the repository do not have a parent and the attribute returns the special Python value of ``None``

-This example shows how pyPreservica can be used to upload and ingest a local file into Preservica using the UploadAPI class.
+This example shows how pyPreservica can be used to upload and ingest a local file, picture.tiff into Preservica using the UploadAPI class.
+The tiff file will be ingested as a new Asset object inside the existing Preservica folder given by the folder UUID.
+The ``simple_asset_package`` function creates the package, in this case an XIPv6 formatted package and the ``upload_zip_package`` method uploads it directly to the Preservica server using the S3 protocol.

 .. code-block:: python